2026 Martin Luther King Jr. Celebration

 MLK Celebration

-Our celebration will feature a keynote speech by Toni Harp 鈥13 Hon, the chair of Impact CT and a former Mayor of New Haven.
-Awards will be presented to members of the Charger Community who demonstrate a commitment to the ideals and values of Dr. King.
+Our celebration will feature a keynote speaker and awards will be presented to members of the Charger Community who demonstrate a commitment to the ideals and values of Dr. King.
 The event is free and open to the public.

 To learn more, email StudentAffairs@newhaven.edu.